Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 \begin{Definition} The \emph{transformation monoid} $\tmon$ on the set $\{1,\dots,n\}$ is $\End\big(\{1,\dots,n\}\big)$. \end{Definition}

 Note that the subgroup of invertible elements $\group\subset\tmon$ is isomorphic to $\sym$ and we will identify $\sym$ as a subgroup of $\tmon$ in this way.

-The elements of $\tmon$ can be written in one-line notation with $(ijk\dots)$ denoting the map $1\mapsto i$, $2\mapsto j$, $3\mapsto k$ {\etc} Alternatively we can model $\tmon$ using string diagrams as follows.
+The elements of $\tmon$ can be written in one-line notation with $(ijk\dots)$ denoting the map $1\mapsto i$, $2\mapsto j$, $3\mapsto k$ {\etc} Alternatively we can model $\tmon$ using \emph{string diagrams} as follows.

 We consider isotopy classes of diagrams of $2n$ points in the rectangle $[0,1]\times[0,1]$, with $n$ equally spaced points at the bottom and top.
-For $(ijk\dots)$, connect the first bottom point with the $i$th on the top, the second with the $j$th, the third with the $k$th and so on.
+For $(ijk\dots)$, connect the first bottom point with the $i$th on the top, the second with the $j$th on the top, the third with the $k$th on the top and so on.
 Two diagrams represent the same element if and only if they represent the same map in $\tmon$.
 For example:

-The dots on strings used in the pictures are just reminders that there are top point not in the image of the displayed maps.
-The first two diagrams represent elements of $\sym[8]\subset\tmon[8]$.
+The dots on strings used in the pictures are reminders that there are top point not in the image of the displayed maps.
+The first two diagrams are string diagrams for elements of $\sym[8]\subset\tmon[8]$.